-8) Think about the most significant challenge you are facing now or in the near future, and based on what you learned in this chapter, meditate upon how God might want you to handle the situation.
-Based on what you hear from God, make the necessary adjustments in your approach to the challenge.
+8) Think about the most significant challenge you are facing now or in the future.
+Based on what you learned in this chapter, meditate upon how God might want you to handle the situation.
+Share with your group what you think God is impressing upon you.